 I got a big one so there will be plenty of leftovers because I can not live my life without at least a week’s worth of Thanksgiving leftovers.
 It’s mandatory.
 I want to eat leftovers until I don’t want to think about another turkey for an entire year.
 It works out well. 😉

-This leftover turkey soup recipe is made in the slow cooker and it’s one of my favorite things to do with leftover turkey – right alongside this leftover turkey casserole and a turkey sandwich on a leftover dinner roll with a pile of sausage dressing and homemade cranberry sauce.
+This leftover turkey soup recipe is made in the slow cooker and it’s one of my favorite things to do with leftover turkey – right alongside this leftover turkey casserole, turkey tetrazzini, and a turkey sandwich on a leftover dinner roll with a pile of sausage dressing and homemade cranberry sauce.

 Rinse and sort through the beans and then add them to your slow cooker along with some diced carrots, celery, and onions.
 All good soups start with these things, right?

-Pour in some chicken broth and water and cover your slow cooker.
-Cook on high for 5 hours.
+Slow Cook: Pour in the chicken broth and water, cover your slow cooker, and cook on high for 5 hours.

 Leftover Turkey Soup

-Rinse the beans and sort through to remove any debris.
-Set aside the seasoning packet.
+- Rinse the beans and sort through to remove any debris.